MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-03.md

 - [ ] You must create a `config.php` and `Connection.php` class, as demonstrated in my [configuring your projects for use on XAMPP and Heroku](https://youtu.be/YNljMRhRkAA?t=480) from the 8:00 mark onward.

     _These screencasts were made last semester, so there will be some changes you'll need to make.
-One of them for example, is to use the db name `movies`.
+One of them, for example, is to use the db named `movies`.
 You should be able to figure out any other changes on your own (this **is** Level 5, after all), but feel free to shoot me questions._

 ---